serverless/blog/posts/2017-10-24-bobby-calderwood-functional-programming-microservices-emit-2017.md

 Well, he says—let's start from a basic place, something we can all agree on.
 Death Stars = bad.
 You know what he's talking about: when your architecture map (er, [diagram](https://serverless.com/blog/serverless-conf-2017-nyc-recap/#why-the-fuss-about-serverless)) looks like a tangled hairy mess that meets in a gigantic black mass in the middle.
 He talks about a real Death Star architecture out in the wild and poses the question: how did they get here?

-His argument is an object-oriented programming mindset.
-We won't spoil the talk for you, but let's just say he has a possible tidy solution wrapped up in a river delta.
+His opinion?
+An object-oriented mindset.
+We won't spoil the talk for you, but let's just say he has a new frame on architectures that can help yours flow more like a river delta.

 It'll all make sense when you watch the video (or, read the transcript below).